majirajib4747/Project4_Team2/README.md

 ## How to run the model:<br>

-1. If you haven't already, download the Image files from the [OASIS Dataset on Kaggle](https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset/data) and specify the folder which it is stored on your machine in the code.
+1. Download the Image files from the [OASIS Dataset on Kaggle](https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset/data) and specify the folder which it is stored on your machine in the code.
 2. Select the folder called "SVM_MRI_Image_processing_Model".
 3. The file "alzheimer-detection-and-classification-98-7-acc.ipynb" will run the code.
 4. The Alzheimer types code is towards the end of the file under the header "SVM Model for different Alzheimer category".<br>